velish-qubadov/Image-Caption-Generator/README.md

 # Image-Caption-Generator
-This system generates descriptive captions for images using a deep learning architecture that combines:
+## Project Overview

-1.A pretrained DenseNet201 convolutional neural network for image feature extraction
+This project generates descriptive captions for images using a deep learning model built with TensorFlow/Keras.

-2.An LSTM-based sequence generator for caption generation
+It combines a pretrained DenseNet201 for extracting image features and an LSTM network for generating relevant text descriptions.

-The solution includes a user-friendly Streamlit interface for local deployment and testing.
+A simple Streamlit interface allows users to upload images and get caption predictions locally.

 ## Dataset
 This project uses the dataset [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) from Kaggle.